 We have entered into contracts with ecosystem partners, including content, application, infrastructure, technology, and retail channel vendors.
 Our ability to increase the sales of our products and services depends in part upon maintaining and strengthening relationships with these current and future ecosystem partners.
 Most of these contracts are on a non-exclusive basis.
 Certain ecosystem partners may offer multiple products and services, including, in some instances, products or services which may compete with other products and services we offer.
 Moreover, under contracts with some of our ecosystem partners, we may be bound by provisions that restrict our ability to market and sell our products and services to certain potential customers.
-The success of these contractual arrangements will depend in part upon the ecosystem partners' own competitive, marketing, and strategic considerations, including the relative advantages for such ecosystem partners in using alternative products being developed and marketed by them or our competitors, rather than our products and services.
+The success of these contractual arrangements will depend in part upon the ecosystem partners in using alternative products being developed and marketed by them or our competitors, rather than our products and services.